INTRODUCTION

 Simon Peter

 Simon, whom Jesus surnamed Peter, was a fisherman and brother of the Apostle Andrew.
 Peter had natural leadership qualities and was not afraid of expressing his opinions.
 Jesus used his house in Capernaum as a base for his ministry for some time.
-Simon professed his faith in Jesus at Caesarea Philippi saying, “You are the Christ, the Son of the living God.”
-(Matthew 16:16), Jesus changed his name Simon meaning “God has heard,” to Peter (Rock).
+Simon professed his faith in Jesus at Caesarea Philippi saying, “You are the Christ, the Son of the living God” (Mt 16:16), Jesus changed his name from Simon meaning “God has heard,” to Peter (Rock).
 Among the apostles, only Peter had the privilege of Jesus changing the name.
-Jesus gave authority to Peter saying, “I will give you the keys of the kingdom of heaven; whatever you bind on earth shall be bound in heaven, and what you unbind on earth shall be unbound in heaven.”
-(Matthew 16:19).
-Despite the warnings he had received from Jesus, he denied Jesus three times during Jesus’ trial.
-However, he had recovered from it through his repentance and committed ministry for the early church.
+Jesus gave authority to Peter saying, “I will give you the keys of the kingdom of heaven; whatever you bind on earth shall be bound in heaven, and what you unbind on earth shall be unbound in heaven” (Mt 16:19).
+Despite being warned, he denied Jesus thrice during Jesus’ trial.
+However, he repented for it and made up for it through committed ministry for the early church.

 Thomas who was called the Twin

-The original name of Thomas, according to the tradition, is Judas Thomas or Judas the Twin.
+The original name of Thomas, according to tradition, is Judas Thomas or Judas the Twin.
 Thomas is a Hebrew name and Didymus a Greek name.
-The literal meaning of Thomas is twin originated from Te’oma in Aramaic and Didymos in Greek (John 11:16).
-Probably St. Thomas had a twin brother or sister.
+The literal meaning of Thomas is twin originated from Te’oma in Aramaic and Didymos in Greek (Jn 11:16).
+Probably Saint Thomas had a twin brother or sister.
 Jews used to have a Jewish name and a gentile name.
-In Judea, they used their Hebrew name, and in Galilee and other non-Jewish areas they used their gentile name.
+In Judea, they used their Hebrew name, and in Galilee and other non-Jewish areas, they used their gentile name.

-Thomas was of the same age of Jesus.
+Thomas was of the same age as Jesus.
 He expressed his boldness to die for Jesus when the other disciples discouraged the Lord from going back to Judea to see the sick Lazarus saying: “Master, recently the Jews wanted to stone you.
 Are you going there again?”
-(John 11:8).
-Thomas encouraged them by saying: “Let us also go that we may die with him.”
-(John 11:16).
+(Jn 11:8).
+Thomas encouraged them by saying: “Let us also go that we may die with him” (Jn 11:16).
 However, Thomas along with others hid during the trial and crucifixion of Jesus.
 He doubted Jesus’ resurrection when the other disciples said they had seen the Risen Lord.
 So, Thomas has a nickname, “Doubting Thomas.”
-However, he expressed his excellent faith in the Lord by declaring to Jesus, “My Lord and My God.”
-(John 20:28).
+However, he articulated his excellent faith in the Lord by the pristine expression, “My Lord and My God” (Jn 20:28).

 Nathanael from Cana in Galilee

 Only John uses the name Nathanael in the gospel.
 He can be Bartholomew as Synoptic gospels give.
-The evangelist specified Cana in Galilee to recollect Jesus’ first miracle at a wedding feast at Cana (John 2:1-12).
-The disciples’ faith in Jesus improved after that miracle.
+The evangelist specified Cana in Galilee to recollect Jesus’ first miracle at a wedding feast at Cana (Jn 2:1-12).
+The disciples’ faith in Jesus was kindled by that miracle.

 Philip introduced Jesus to Nathanael.
-When Jesus saw Nathanael, he said of him: “Here is an Israelite, a true one; there is nothing false in him.”
-(John 1:47).
-Response of Nathanael to Jesus was his profession of faith: “Master, you are the Son of God!
+When Jesus saw Nathanael, he said of him: “Here is an Israelite, a true one; there is nothing false in him” (Jn 1:47).
+The response of Nathanael to Jesus was his profession of faith: “Master, you are the Son of God!
 You are the King of Israel!”
-(John 1:49).
-Jesus promised Nathanael: “Truly, I say to you, you will see the heavens opened and the angels of God ascending and descending upon the Son of Man.”
-(John 1:51).
+(Jn 1:49).
+Jesus promised Nathanael: “Truly, I say to you, you will see the heavens opened and the angels of God ascending and descending upon the Son of Man” (Jn 1:51).
 Nathanael preached in India and then at Asia Minor.
-His martyrdom was by skinning alive in Armenia in 72 A.D.
+His martyrdom was by skinning alive in Armenia in 72 AD.

 Zebedee’s sons

-Though not named here, the Zebedee’s sons were James and John.
+Though not named here, Zebedee’s sons were James and John.
 Like Peter and Andrew, James and John were brothers and fishermen.
-Zebedee, their father had fish marketing business.
-He had hired men to run the enterprise (Mark 1:20).
+Zebedee, their father had a fish marketing business.
+He had hired men to run the enterprise (Mk 1:20).
 Jesus had nicknamed James and John as Boanerges, meaning the sons of thunder.
 This was because of their intense passion and enthusiasm.
-They, along with their mother Salome, had asked the privilege to sit on both sides of Jesus in his kingdom (Matthew 20:20-23).
-They were also the inner circle of Jesus along with Peter.
-These three were the only people Jesus allowed to accompany him to witness raising Jairus’ daughter to life (Mark 5:37), to the Mount of Transfiguration (Mark 9:2), and to be close with Jesus in the Garden of Gethsemane (Mark 14:33).
+They, along with their mother Salome, had asked for the privilege to sit on either side of Jesus in his kingdom (Mt 20:20-23).
+They were also in the inner circle of Jesus along with Peter.
+These three were the only people Jesus allowed to accompany him to witness raising Jairus’ daughter to life (Mk 5:37), to the Mount of Transfiguration (Mk 9:2), and to be close with Jesus in the Garden of Gethsemane (Mk 14:33).
 These three were here also, along with the other four, to meet the Risen Lord.

 Two others of his disciples

-This shows the leadership quality, decision making ability, and initiative of Peter.
-The other six agreed with him and followed him for fishing because they all felt it was a right decision.
+This shows the leadership quality, decision-making ability and initiative of Peter.
+The other six agreed with him and followed him for fishing because they all felt it was the right decision.
 It was probable that the family of Peter and Andrew, and Zebedee’s sons, had preserved the boat and net they had once given up.
 Or they might have hired them from their earlier fishermen friends.

 The apostles had once left their profession to follow Jesus.
 Is it justifiable for them to return to something that they had given up for the sake of the Kingdom of God?
 Scholars have different opinions on this.
 The factors that justify the acts of the seven are: